sefm-conference/2024/_pages/artifacts.md

 - MacOS: `shasum -a 256 <file>`

 ### README Recommendations
-The README file should introduce the artifact to the user, i.e., describe what the artifact does, and guide the user through the replication of your results.
+The README file should introduce the artifact to the user, i.e., describe what the artifact does, and guide the user through the reproduction of your results.
 In addition, it should guide the user through the test phase evaluation and if needed any required installation or setup processes.
 Ideally, it should consist of the following sections.
 * **Summary**: brief description of the artifact goal, authors, reference to the paper, and indication on how to cite the artifact.
 We recommend to also describe the structure and content of your artifact.
 * **Hardware Requirements**: hardware requirements (RAM, number of cores, CPU frequency), which you considered to test your artifact.
-Your resource requirements should be modest and allow replication of results even on laptops.
+Your resource requirements should be modest and allow reproduction of results even on laptops.
-* **Proprietary Software or Data Requirements**: additional proprietary software or data that is not provided in the artifact but required to replicate your results
+* **Proprietary Software or Data Requirements**: additional proprietary software or data that is not provided in the artifact but required to reproduce your results
 * **Setup** describes the steps to set up your artifact for use.
 To simplify the reviewing process, we recommend to provide an installation script (if necessary).
 * **Test Instructions** document how to perform the test phase evaluation, e.g., provide instructions that allow rudimentary testing (i.e., in such a way that technical difficulties would pop up) in as little time as possible.
-* **Replication time** estimates the expected total runtime to replicate the results, e.g., to run the experiments.
+* **Reproduction time** estimates the expected total runtime to reproduce the results, e.g., to run the experiments.
-    * Please provide for each task/step of the replication (an estimate) how long it will take to perform it or how long it took for you and what exact machine(s) you used.
+    * Please provide for each task/step of the reproduction (an estimate) how long it will take to perform it or how long it took for you and what exact machine(s) you used.
-* **Replication Instructions**: clear description how to repeat/replicate/reproduce the results presented in the paper.
+* **Reproduction Instructions**: clear description how to repeat/reproduce/replicate the results presented in the paper.
-    * Please document which claims or results of the paper can be replicated with the artifact and how (e.g., which experiment must be performed).
-Please also explain which claims and results cannot be replicated and why.
+    * Please document which claims or results of the paper can be reproduced with the artifact and how (e.g., which experiment must be performed).
+Please also explain which claims and results cannot be reproduced and why.
-    * Describe in detail how to replicate the results in the paper, especially describe the steps that need to be performed to replicate the results in the paper.
+    * Describe in detail how to reproduce the results in the paper, especially describe the steps that need to be performed to reproduce the results in the paper.
 To simplify the reviewing process, we recommend providing evaluation scripts (where applicable).
-* **Replication with Limited Resources**: For tasks or experiments that require a large amount of resources (i.e. more than 2 hours or 4 GB), the artifact should offer a possibility to replicate a subset of the results of the paper that can be reproduced in a reasonable amount of time e.g., within 2 hours and 4 GB on various hardware platforms including laptops and reasonable personal computers.
-In this case, please also include a script to replicate only a subset of the results.
+* **Reproduction with Limited Resources**: For tasks or experiments that require a large amount of resources (i.e. more than 2 hours or 4 GB), the artifact should offer a possibility to reproduce a subset of the results of the paper that can be reproduced in a reasonable amount of time e.g., within 2 hours and 4 GB on various hardware platforms including laptops and reasonable personal computers.
+In this case, please also include a script to reproduce only a subset of the results.
 If this is not possible, please contact the artifact evaluation chair early, but no later than before submission.
 * **Examples of Usage** describe how to use your artifact in general accompanied by small examples.
 If you cannot submit the artifact as requested or encounter any other difficulties in the submission process, please contact the artifact evaluation chair prior to submission.